edpollitt/Nerdle.AutoConfig/README.md

 ##Quickstart

-Create an interface for your configuration settings (no concrete class required!)
+Define an interface for your configuration settings (no concrete class required!)

 ```csharp
 public interface IMyServiceConfiguration